echopen/echopen_prototyping/backlog/technical.md

 Design a bracket suitable for receiving the transducer capsule without interfering with ultrasonic emission or impeding maintenance.

+#### *PBL-mec_scn_tri* : tri-frequency

+To address several medical use cases, 3 transducers with different frequencies (respectively 3.5, 5 and 7.5 mHz) are expected to be incorporated in the probe.
+Image acquisition will be performed with one transducer at a time.
-#### *PBL-mec_scn_tri* : Choose between interchangeable and tri-frequency mono frequency
+Choose between interchangeable and tri-frequency probe.

-Design the device to move three different resonant transducers at frequencies of 3.5, 5 and 7 MHz.
+Design the device to move three different transducers resonating at 3.5, 5 and 7 MHz.

 ### *PBL-mec_us* : Acoustic continuity